Secure Sum Outperforms Homomorphic Encryption in (Current) Collaborative Deep Learning: Introduction

 {Employing privacy-preserving techniques for stochastic gradient decent (SGD) in deep learning is an intriguing option to develop strong machine learning models with privacy guarantees.} To our knowledge, all approaches for deep learning on horizontally partitioned data follow the same procedure: After initialization, all participants train their model locally on one batch each and aggregate their gradients afterwards.
 The global model parameters are updated with these gradients and then used by every participant in the next iteration.
 After it has been shown that sharing even small fractions of model parameters in every learning epoch is very vulnerable to generative adversarial networks~\cite{Hit17,Pho18}, present approaches~\cite{Pho18,Li18,Tan19} use a technique to aggregate multiple parties' contributions privately before sharing them.
 More specifically, they use different types of secure sum protocols.
 Like many solutions for private evaluation with DNNs, most of the employed secure sum protocols in collaborative DL are based on homomorphic encryption techniques (HE).
 HE enables addition and/or multiplication of encrypted values without a decryption-key and is therefore ubiquitous in privacy preserving algorithms.
 Their use increases computation and communication costs, but it is feasible in many applications.
 In collaborative deep learning on several parties' inputs, where much data are processed, a drawback of HE, as used by Phong \textit{et al.}~\cite{Pho18}, is its weakness against collusion attacks when maintaining reasonable costs.
 Ping Li \textit{et al.}~\cite{Li17,Li18} and Tang \textit{et al.}~\cite{Tan19} provide collusion-resistance by a multi-key and re-encryption scheme, respectively, but require a non-colluding authorization centre (trusted third party).
-Other collusion-resistant secure aggregation methods as introduced by Urabe \textit{et al.}~\cite{Ura07} seem to be be more suitable, because of lower costs and less requirements under two non-restrictive assumptions: \begin{itemize} \item There is no need for a central third-party server, which must not see the global model parameters. \item It is possible to establish pairwise secure channels, e.g., using transport layer security (TLS). \end{itemize} The approach we are encouraging can either include a central download server that is given the same security restrictions as any other party and therefore, can see the global parameters after each iteration, or it can schedule the distribution of aggregated results in a decentralized way.
+Other collusion-resistant secure aggregation methods as introduced by Chor and Kushilevitz ~\cite{Cho93} seem to be more suitable, because of lower costs and less requirements under two non-restrictive assumptions: \begin{itemize} \item There is no need for a central third-party server, which must not see the global model parameters. \item It is possible to establish pairwise secure channels, e.g., using transport layer security (TLS). \end{itemize} The approach we are encouraging can either include a central download server that is given the same security restrictions as any other party and therefore, can see the global parameters after each iteration, or it can schedule the distribution of aggregated results in a decentralized way.
 We think that this is feasible in practice.
 A trend of secure sum research is to guarantee security without secure channels thanks to HE~\cite{Jun15,Vu20}.
 But as it is easy to implement secure paired connections using established TLS connections, the need of being able to communicate without secure channels in complex computations as collaborative DL might be rare.
 More interestingly, HE could be promising for providing full privacy by working on encrypted intermediate results directly and decrypting the final results only.
-But to our knowledge, due to insufficient performance, this has not been implemented yet for DNNs.
+But to our knowledge, due to insufficient performance, this has not been implemented yet for DNNs and despite missing security guarantees, it has not been proven yet if there is a realistic risk in practice.
+A recent working paper suggests that a privacy attack on shared intermediate network parameters has little prospect of success, however, it is considered an open problem~\cite{Dou21}.